A Dumper’s P.O.V. – “It’s Not Easy to Walk Away”

-For a decade now (nearly) I’ve seen the shock, hurt, confusion, and anguish that dumpees go through following a break up.
-What has been less apparent over these years is the other side of the story…The one from the person who has chosen, for whatever reason to walk away…There are always two sides to every relationship and every breakup too.
+For nearly twenty years on SYBD, I’ve seen the shock, hurt, confusion, and anguish that dumpees go through following a breakup.
+What has been less apparent over these years is the other side of the story…The one from the person who has chosen, for whatever reason, to walk away…There are always two sides to every relationship and every breakup too.
 The truth lies somewhere in the middle.

-Of course not all statements will be true for all dumpers, but many of the feelings expressed in this upcoming series are universal – and notes have been contributed to us by young / old / male / female / gay / straight individuals…for the purpose of these pieces.
+Of course, not all of the following statements will be true for all dumpers, but many of the feelings expressed in this upcoming series are universal.
+Stories on SYBD, over the years, have come from young / old / male / female / gay / straight individuals…

-MYTH 1: “It Must Have Been So Easy to Walk Away From Me”….
+Myth: “It Must Have Been Easy to Walk Away From Me”….

 Despite how it may look from a dumpee’s vantage point, breaking up is hard on both parties.
 It’s just that it’s generally hard at different times for each.
-Obviously from the day the bombshell is dropped, most dumpees feel the pain…but for the dumper it’s not the same in fact as harsh as it may sound, for the dumper, D-day is a relief.
+Obviously from the day the bombshell is dropped, most dumpees feel the pain…but for the dumper it’s often not the same.
+In fact, as harsh as it may sound, for the dumper, D-day can be a relief.

-The days, weeks, even months prior to the split may have been much more agonizing for the dumper than a dumpee can ever realise.
+The days, weeks, even months prior to the split may have been much more agonizing for the dumper than a dumpee often realises.
 Even though a dumper may have made it look easy, it probably wasn’t.
 (Well, not unless the ex was a cold-hearted-sociopath or something, but most likely you weren’t dating one of those…).

-More than likely, the dumper weighed up the best way to leave the relationship for countless hours, days, weeks, even months – always to-ing and fro-ing – just trying to find some sort of conclusive proof that whether to stay or whether to walk was the right decision.
+More than likely, the dumper weighed up the best way to leave the relationship for countless hours, days, weeks, even months.
+There is usually some to-ing and fro-ing – just trying to decide whether to stay or to walk away.

-So many thoughts hound a dumper’s brain and sorting through them can be a downright draining experience…How will I cope living alone?, What if I never find someone else?
+So many thoughts hound a dumper’s brain.
+Sorting through them can be a downright draining experience…How will I cope living alone?, What if I never find someone else?
 What if I don’t have as good of chemistry with the next person? and so forth.

 On the flip side, a dumper needs to ask themselves: What if there is someone who is a better long term fit for me?
 What if there is someone out there who wants to do the same things as me?

-Again this “should I stay or should I go” thought process can be draining as you’re having this constant inner civil war going on in your brain…and the nicer the person you’re dating, the harder it is to walk away just in the hope of finding someone who may be that better long-term fit.
+Again this “should I stay or should I go” thought process can be draining – having this constant inner civil war going on inside…and the nicer the person one’s dating, the harder it is to walk away.

 The dumpee is seldom privy to these inner debates and often a break up can come after a period of really good times together – which only makes the exiting even more challenging and confusing to comprehend for them.